AvePoint/cloud-api/docs/elements/user-management/dashboard_public_api/dashboard_public_api.md

-            "department": "DEV", // The department of the user "mobile": "11122", // The mobile of the user "jobTitle": "Software developer", // The job title of the user "mail": "tony@element.onmicrosoft.com",// The mail of the user "location": "location",// The office location of the user "employeeId": "643477",// The employee id of the user "status": [
+            "department": "DEV", // The department of the user "mobile": "11122", // The mobile of the user "jobTitle": "Software developer", // The job title of the user "mail": "tony@element.onmicrosoft.com", // The mail of the user "location": "location", // The office location of the user "employeeId": "643477", // The employee ID of the user "status": [
-                    0,
-                    1
-            ], // The status of the user
+                    0, // The status of the user.
+0 represents "MFA disabled" 1 // The status of the user.
+1 represents "Sign-in blocked" ],
             "isTestUser": false, // Indicates whether this is a test user account for development purposes "age": 12, // The password age of the user "startDate": "1970-01-01T00:00:00Z", // The start date when the user account can sign in Microsoft 365